productfed/product-practice/01 Product backlog structure.md

 To maximise its efficiency, you need to structure it well.

-Here below are six points that you can consider, to make it so iits structure is solid and functional to your needs.
+Here below are six points that you can consider, to make it so its structure is solid and functional to your needs.

 #### 1. Be consistent